Pylons/pyramid/docs/style-guide.rst

 .. admonition:: description

    This chapter describes how to edit, update, and build the :app:`Pyramid` documentation.
+For coding style guidelines, see `Coding Style <http://docs.pylonsproject.org/en/latest/community/codestyle.html#coding-style>`_.

 .. _style-guide-introduction: